 When I was young, I’d watch my mother make Spaetzle Noodles.
 She’d fill the Spätzle maker with dough, and down the noodles would fall into the cookpot of boiling water.
-Spaetzle are as German as…well… potatoes.
-This noodle side dish is versatile and delicious any way you serve it up.
-But, like most foods, spätzle taste best when they are hand made (special bonus points if it’s your mom cooking, and she’s using your Oma’s Spaetzle Maker).
-You can make them yourself with this fairly easy German Spaetzle Recipe.
+Spaetzle are as German as, well, potatoes.
+This noodle side dish is versatile and delicious, no matter how you serve it.
+However, like most foods, spätzle taste best when they are handmade, and they are most delicious when cooked by your mom using your Oma’s Spaetzle Maker.
+You can make them yourself with this easy German Spaetzle Recipe.

 How to Make Spaetzle

-My mom uses the Spaetzle Maker (not the press)… so that is what I’m used to… but there are many other ways to do it.
-Which ever way you choose, be ready for a wonderful steamy kitchen and a bit of clean up… but it’s all worth while when you are eating these wonderful little noodles.
+My mom uses the Spaetzle Maker, and I recently received a Spätzle press from my cousin (it’s a beauty!), but there are many other ways to make them.
+Whatever way you choose, be prepared for a steamy kitchen and some cleanup.
+It’s all worthwhile when you are eating these delicious little noodles.

-EDIT~~ My cousin brought me a new Spätzle Press from Germany, and I LOVE IT!
-The Spaetzle noodles come out a little longer… and the heavy duty press also makes Spaghetti Eis .
+My cousin brought me a new Spätzle Press from Germany, and I LOVE IT!
+The Spaetzle noodles come out a little longer.
+The heavy-duty press also makes Spaghetti Eis.

 Goldspatz Spaetzle Maker & Potato Press for Round Spaetzle